-Rem (Master’s Thesis → Independent Project)
+Rem (M.S.
+Thesis → Independent Project)

 October - December 2024: Defining the Problem